Sasha7b9/Earth2151/README.md

   Data/Earth2150 for Escape from the Blue Planet,
   Data/Earth2150-LS for The Moon Project,
   Data/Earth2150-MP for Lost Souls.
   You can select the desired directory for work in the "Settings" menu.
-    Note.
+    NOTE.
 Levels created in one version may not be readable when another version is selected.

     To load a level, follow these steps:
   1. Click to "Viewer".